-The lack of consistent definitions of key concepts continues to create challenges, not only for evaluation purposes.
-As a consequence, comparison and transferability of programmes locally, nationally and internationally are difficult to do and gauge.
+The lack of consistent definitions of key concepts continues to create difficulties, not only for evaluation purposes.
+As a consequence, comparison and transferability of programmes locally, nationally and internationally.
 While we can call for universally accepted definitions of what exactly is meant by radicalisation, countering and/or preventing violent extremism, these are so intrinsically tied to local and national perceptions and experiences, it is unlikely such a consensus will happen, not on an international level.
-Given the status quo, it is paramount for any programme to clearly define the parameters it is working within.
+Given the status quo, it is paramount for any programme to define clearly the parameters they are working with.
 This goes for other key concepts, such as community.
-While the concept of resilience acts as a useful umbrella term to frame several different mechanisms designed to prevent radicalisation. it is important to highlight that the concept is notoriously difficult to define, and thus to evaluate.
+While the concept of resilience acts as a useful umbrella term to frame several different mechanisms designed to prevent radicalisation, it is important to highlight that the concept is notoriously difficult to define, and thus to evaluate.